 - How to collect and measure customer sentiment

-- Using insights to improve customer sentiment analysis
+- Using reports to improve customer sentiment analysis

 What is customer sentiment?